-Faculty and students working with health programs shall be responsible for decontamination of laboratories and classroom facilities at the end of each instructional period, i.e., equipment surfaces, and non-technical equipment.
+Faculty and students working within health program labs shall be responsible for decontamination of laboratories and classroom facilities at the end of each instructional period (i.e., equipment surfaces).
 Custodians will be responsible for normal cleaning.

 In an emergency, the custodian shall respond immediately to any major blood or OPIM incident so that it can be immediately cleaned, decontaminated, and removed.